4 Searching the Literature

 Title and Abstract Screening

 In the first stage, you review titles and abstracts to identify citations that are potentially relevant.
-You’re not making final inclusion decisions yet—you’re identifying which citations deserve a closer look.
+You’re not making final inclusion decisions yet.
+You’re identifying which citations deserve a closer look.

 Be inclusive during title/abstract screening.
 When in doubt, keep it in.
 It’s better to retrieve and reject a full text than to accidentally exclude a relevant study based on an ambiguous abstract.